aws/karpenter-provider-aws/docs/aws/README.md

 ## Provisioner

-A single karpenter provisioner is capable of handling many different pod shapes.
-In other words, karpenter eliminates the need to manage many different node groups.
+A single Karpenter provisioner is capable of handling many different pod shapes.
+In other words, Karpenter eliminates the need to manage many different node groups.
 Karpenter makes scheduling and provisioning decisions based on pod attributes such as labels and affinity.

 Create a simple default provisioner using the command below.
 This provisioner provides instances with the default certificate bundle, and the control plane endpoint url.

-Importantly, the `ttlSecondsAfterEmpty` value configures karpenter to deprovision empty nodes.
+Importantly, the `ttlSecondsAfterEmpty` value configures Karpenter to deprovision empty nodes.

 ```bash
 cat <<EOF | kubectl apply -f -